Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ```
 The error can be ignored.
 Press <enter> to return to the root prompt.

-After the root prompt comes up, run the following commands to run the design:
+After the root prompt displays, run the following commands to run the design:
 ```
 cd /mnt/sd-mmcblk0p1
 export XLC_EMULATION_MODE=hw_emu